Texas Conference reduces budget by almost $1 million

-The 2022 proposed Conference budget of $9.786 million was approved with 1095 votes in favor and 19 against during Annual Conference on Monday, May 31.
+The 2022 proposed Conference budget of $9.786 million was approved ??VOTE ?? during Annual Conference on Monday, May 31.
 This total budget represents a reduction of 34 percent since 2018.

 “That’s good news,” Treasurer Rev. Carol Bruse said.
 “We promised the Conference we would reduce spending, and we’re proud that we have.
 It’s a privilege to serve during this time.”

 And looking on the bright side is exactly what is needed after the past difficult year, Dr. Deborah Vaughn, 2020-2021 Chair of the Council on Finance and Administration, added.

 “As we continue to endure the effects of this global pandemic, recover from a historic winter storm, and strive to reach beyond the walls of our own churches with effective ministry, we could use some good news,” she said.